-On Sunday, June 11, Woodstock City Church is having a food drive to benefit MUST Ministries’ Cherokee Program, Forever Fed, and Goshen Valley Boys Ranch.
+On Sunday, February 4, Woodstock City Church is having a food drive to benefit Goshen Valley Boys Ranch, MUST Ministries’ Cherokee Program, and Forever Fed.

 Help by bringing the most-needed items.